- Docs Home

 RIGHT OUTER JOIN

 A right outer join returns all the records in the right table and the values in the left table that match the join condition.
-If there is no matching value, it is filled with NULL
+If there is no matching value, it is filled with NULL.

 CROSS JOIN

 When the join condition is constant, the inner join between the two tables is called a cross join.
 A cross join joins every record of the left table to all the records of the right table.
-If the number of records in the left table is m
+If the number of records in the left table is m and the number of records in the right table is n, then m \* n records will be generated in the result set.

 LEFT SEMI JOIN

-at the SQL syntax level.
-But at the execution plan level, subquery-related optimizations will use semi join
+TiDB does not support LEFT SEMI JOIN table_name at the SQL syntax level.
+But at the execution plan level, subquery-related optimizations will use semi join as the default join method for rewritten equivalent JOIN queries.

 Implicit join

-statement that explicitly declared a join was added to the SQL standard, it was possible to join two or more tables in a SQL statement using the FROM t1, t2
+Before the JOIN statement that explicitly declared a join was added to the SQL standard, it was possible to join two or more tables in a SQL statement using the FROM t1, t2 clause, and specify the conditions for the join using the WHERE t1.id = t2.id clause.
+You can understand it as an implicit join, which uses the inner join to join tables.

 Join related algorithms